Vietnam.vn - Nền tảng quảng bá Việt Nam

 Alongside the sports competitions is a festival celebrating creativity and inclusion for people with disabilities.
 Among them, an exhibition called When Attitudes Take Form highlights the talents of 13 artists with intellectual disabilities.

-The artists featured in the exhibition have a range of intellectual and developmental disabilities, including autism, schizophrenia and cognitive impairment.
+The artists featured in the exhibition have a variety of intellectual and developmental disabilities, including autism, schizophrenia and cognitive impairment.
 Each expresses their own sense of the world through their art.
-American artist Dan Miller, who has difficulty communicating, has a work of letters, words, names and numbers stacked on top of each other that at first glance appears chaotic but is striking, reminiscent of Jackson Pollock.
+American artist Dan Miller, who has difficulty communicating, has a work of letters, words, names and numbers stacked on top of each other that at first glance appears chaotic but is striking, reminiscent of the style of Jackson Pollock.

-Similarly, Scottish artist Nnena Kalu relies on repetition and layering in her work.
-Since 1999, she has been a member of ActionSpace, a London-based organisation supporting artists with learning disabilities.
+Scottish artist Nnena Kalu similarly relies on repetition and layering in her work.
+Since 1999, she has been a member of ActionSpace, a London-based organization that supports artists with learning disabilities.
 Her large-scale installations have received international recognition.
-Kalu often works in pairs, complementing and reflecting each other.
+Kalu often creates paintings in pairs, complementing and reflecting each other.

-The work of William Scott, an autistic and schizophrenic artist from California, is also incredibly vibrant.
+The work of William Scott, an autistic and schizophrenic artist from California (USA), is also extremely vivid.
 Scott is an architect who works at Creative Growth, one of the oldest and largest arts centers for people with disabilities in the world.
-His art is deeply rooted in his own life, with paintings depicting family members and parishioners, actors, musicians, and civil rights leaders.
-Much of his work envisions an ideal San Francisco, with neighborhoods, buildings, and community centers featuring new architecture.
-New York artist Derrick Alexis Coard, who has schizoaffective disorder, uses his paintings to explore themes of black masculinity, spirituality, and faith.
+His art is deeply rooted in his own life, with paintings depicting family members and parishioners, actors, musicians and civil rights leaders.
+In much of his work, he envisions an ideal San Francisco, neighborhoods, buildings and community centers with new architecture.
+New York artist Derrick Alexis Coard (USA), who has schizoaffective disorder, uses his paintings to explore themes of black masculinity, spirituality and faith.

-Despite the undeniable talent of these artists, disabled people are still underrepresented in the art world.
-A 2023 British Council report found that 48% of European art institutions exhibit work by disabled artists at least once a year, while 23% never do so.
-The exhibition, When Attitudes Take Form, runs until April 27, and aims to change perceptions and bring recognition to artists with intellectual disabilities.
+Despite the undeniable talent of these artists, disabled people are still undervalued in the art world.
+A 2023 report by the British Council found that 48% of European art institutions exhibit the work of disabled artists at least once a year, while 23% never do so.
+The exhibition, When Attitudes Take Form, runs until April 27, and aims to change perceptions and bring deserved recognition to artists with intellectual disabilities.

 Comment (0)